forta-network/docs/docs/deploying-cli.md

     - 42161 (Arbitrum)
     - 10 (Optimism)
     - 250 (Fantom)
-- `repository` is **optional**, but providing a link to your code helps build trust in your agent
+- `repository` is **optional**, but providing a link to your code helps build trust in your bot

 ## Deploying

 **Make sure your Docker is running before proceeding**.
-You can now run the following command from your project folder to deploy your agent:
+You can now run the following command from your project folder to deploy your bot:

 ```
 npm run publish
 ```

-This will build a Docker image for your agent using the Dockerfile in your project folder and push it to an image repository where scan nodes can find it.
-A manifest will be generated for your agent (which includes a reference to the Docker image) and be published to the Agent Registry contract.
+This will build a Docker image for your bot using the Dockerfile in your project folder and push it to an image repository where scan nodes can find it.
+A manifest will be generated for your bot (which includes a reference to the Docker image) and be published to the Bot Registry contract.

 !!! warning "Signing the manifest"
-    The agent manifest will need to be signed using your keyfile (located in ~/.forta), so **you will be prompted for the password** (unless you specified `keyfilePassword` in forta.config.json).
+    The bot manifest will need to be signed using your keyfile (located in ~/.forta), so **you will be prompted for the password** (unless you specified `keyfilePassword` in forta.config.json).

 When successfully deployed, you should see a message in your output similar to
 ```
 successfully added agent id 0x855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7 with manifest bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2
 ```
-This message contains your agent ID (i.e. `0x855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7`) as well as your Docker image reference (i.e. `bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2`)
+This message contains your bot ID (i.e. `0x855b1556a45637abf05c63407437f6f305b4627c4361fb965a78e5731999c0c7`) as well as your Docker image reference (i.e. `bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2`)

 Congratulations!
-You have successfully deployed your first Forta Agent!
+You have successfully deployed your first Forta bot!

 Great job getting this far!
-You have created a project, developed an agent, written and run a test, and deployed it to the Forta protocol.
-We encourage you to share your agents with the [Discord community](https://discord.gg/DUju5Dh4J9) as a way to showcase your ideas or receive general feedback!
+You have created a project, developed a bot, written and run a test, and deployed it to the Forta protocol.
+We encourage you to share your bots with the [Discord community](https://discord.gg/DUju5Dh4J9) as a way to showcase your ideas or receive general feedback!
 For any questions or feedback you may have, you can find us in the [Forta Discord server](https://discord.gg/DUju5Dh4J9) as well.

 Continue to the next page where you can learn more about [subscribing to alerts](subscribing.md).